 It is illegal to engage in public telecom without a license.

 The primary objectives of Qatar's Telecom Law include:

-You can check Law No. 17 of 2017 Amending the Telecommunications Law Promulgated by Law No. 34 of 2006
+You can also check Law No. 17 of 2017 Amending the Telecommunications Law Promulgated by Law No. 34 of 2006.

 Telecom offences and their attendant penalties are found in Chapter 16 of the Telecom Law.
 Offences outlined include:

-Penalties for these and other offences range in jail time and monetary fines.
+Penalties for these and other offences range in imprisonment and monetary fine.

 The Executive Regulation of the Telecommunications Law of Qatar No. (1) of 2009 forbids service providers from charging customers for services other than what is outlined in customer orders, agreed service terms or other written customer directions.

 Bills issued by service providers must be: